 Provide course completion certificates to students.
 Certificates must include your name, the date the course was taken and how many hours of credit were awarded.

 Education providers can upload course completion information to the CCB.
 Or, contractors can submit course completion certificates to firstname.lastname@example.org.
 Contractors must have their CCB license number on the certificate or include it in the email to the CCB.

 Maintain records available for agency to inspect for at least six years.

 You will then receive an email with further instructions.

 Once you are approved as a provider, you will see a link called new course application form.
 This asks for basic information such as the course name and description, cost (the CCB does not regulate how much you charge), how many hours it will entail, how many times a year it will be offered, etc.

-Once you submit that information electronically, the CCB sends an email outlining what additional documents we need to approve the course.
+Once you submit that information electronically, the CCB will send an email outlining any additional documents we need to approve the course.

-Your course shows up in our Course Catalog with a link to additional information, including your website.
+Your course will be added to our Course Catalog with a link to additional information, including your website.
 Students sign up and pay through you.

 When contractors take courses, we will credit the contractor’s education record.